GraniteLabsAI/granitelabs-site/docs/chatgpt/index.md

 - Prompts can be reused across tools and workflows
 - Used to produce GraniteLabs brand postcards, system visuals, and OG images
 - Consistent with the GraniteLabs Visual Standard when prompted correctly
-- Used to develop and standardize the GraniteLabs OG Cube System for consistent visual branding across all documentation pages
+- Used to develop and standardize the GraniteLabs OG Cube System

 ---